lxndrdodson/Homework/LSTM Stock Predictor/README.md

 ### Prepare the data for training and testing

-Evaluating the Fear and Greed model, I used FNG values to predict closing prices.

-Evaluating the closing price model, I used previous closing prices to predict future closing prices.
+Evaluating the Fear and Greed model, I used FNG values to predict closing prices and past closing prices to predict future closing prices.

 Each of these models uses 70% of the data for training and 30% of the data for testing.